craftercms/docs/source/developers/cook-books/content-queries/basic-query-mechanics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Make an ElasticSearch Query
+Make an Elasticsearch Query
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following code examples use the ElasticSearch client in Crafter Engine to get content.
+The following code examples use the Elasticsearch client in Crafter Engine to get content.
-You can find the interface for this service :javadoc_base_url:`here <search/org/craftercms/search/elasticssearch/ElasticSearchWrapper.html>`
+You can find the interface for this service :javadoc_base_url:`here <search/org/craftercms/search/elasticssearch/ElasticsearchWrapper.html>`

 .. code-block:: groovy